Home / Career Guides / Chief Information Security Officer (CISO)

 What daily tasks does a chief information security officer normally handle?

-The daily tasks can vary based on the organization but usually include monitoring the company’s network security, implementing strategic cybersecurity measures, coordinating incident response, liaising with stakeholders, and managing information security teams.
+Their daily tasks usually include monitoring the company’s network security, implementing strategic cybersecurity measures, coordinating incident response, liaising with stakeholders, and managing information security teams.
 They may also need to stay up-to-date with the latest cybersecurity threats and regulatory changes, deliver regular reports on the state of the organization’s information security, and conduct information security awareness training across the organization.

 How does a chief information security officer contribute to a company’s strategy?